When living in a foreign country, the relatively mundane can be an adventure. That’s exactly how donating blood in Japan was for me.

 Tokyo Blood Donation

 Around 5 pm on a Saturday, when I was about to head back to my apartment from a walk in Ginza, I saw someone holding a sign saying 献血 (kenketsu).
-The Japanese word “kenketsu” means blood donation.
-I had been vaguely aware that Yurakucho had a Japanese Red Cross Society blood donation center (called 赤十字血液センター), but had never given blood in Japan.
-I had time, so why not give blood in Tokyo?
+As you might guess from the article title, the Japanese word “kenketsu” means blood donation.
+I had been vaguely aware that Yurakucho had a Japanese Red Cross Society blood donation center (called 赤十字血液センター).
+However, I had never given blood in Japan.
+Since I had time, why not give blood in Tokyo?

 Reception at Yurakucho Blood Donation Center